Nasanut11/UCF_Programming/Final_Project/ReadMe_'Patch_Notes'.md

 SUMMARY: The bulk of the project changed mostly due to the Processing example "Planets" is soley a Java based program and cannot be run under Python.
 In order to use that example to build from I'd have to convert the entire program to Python, or learn enough Java to change the program.
 So I decided that I would switch over to creating an interactive story in Twine.
 Using HTML, I will attempt to create a story that is non-linear, grasping more experience in HTML and in narrative creation.

 FEATURES:
+1. Create a cohesive narrative with at least three endings through a "player lead" story.
+2. Make the texts unique in that the spacing, text aligns, and images are different for the different sections and tie into the story.
+3. Give the user enough options to tell different stories with the same narrative space.

 CONCEPT 0.0